io-da/event/README.md

 It defaults to 10.

 The buffer size of topics can also be adjusted.
-Depending on the use case this value may greatly impact performance.
+Depending on the use case, this value may greatly impact performance.
 ```go
 bus.TopicBuffer(100)
 ```